 A mountain of silver

-It was the silver from Potosí which paid all Spain’s debts, financed its armies and churches in Europe and allowed it to go on shopping sprees in Asia.
+It was the silver from Potosí which paid all of Spain’s debts, financed its armies and churches in Europe and allowed it to go on shopping sprees in Asia.
 First the silver was transported by llamas to the Pacific coast, then shipped to Acapulco in Mexico and from there on to Europe.
-However, before long the Spaniards began shipping silver across the Pacific too, to Manila in the Philippines, where they traded with Chinese merchants.
+However, before long the Spaniards began shipping silver across the Pacific too, to Manila in the Philippines, where it was used to pay off their Chinese creditors.
 It was silver from Potosí which more than anything provided the means of payment which the creation of a world market required.
-Spanish coins — the famous peso de ocho, “pieces of eight” — was a universal currency accepted everywhere in the world.
-The symbol stamped on the coin — “$,” the dollar sign — has come to symbolize money ever since.
+Spanish coins – the famous peso de ocho, “pieces of eight” – was a universal currency accepted everywhere in the world.
+The symbol stamped on the coin – “$,” the dollar sign – has come to symbolize money ever since.

 15 Minute History, “The Trans Pacific Silver Trade and Early-Modern Globalization”

 History of the World in 100 Objects: “Pieces of Eight”